2 Reading, Plotting, Querying & Validating

 For a more in-depth print out of the data use the function summary() instead of print().

 A LAS file stores the X Y Z coordinates of each point as well as many other data such as intensity, incidence angle, and return sequence position.
-We call these data attributes.
-In pratice many attributes are not actually useful but they are loaded anyway by default.
-This can take up a lot of processing memory because R is a language that does not allow for choosing data storage modes (see this vignette for more details).
+These data are called attributes.
+In practice, many attributes are not actually useful but are loaded by default.
+This can consume a lot of processing memory because R does not allow for choosing data storage modes (see this vignette for more details).

 las <- readLAS("file.las", select = "xyz") # load XYZ only